-To make cross-referencing assessment and quality assurance easier, we have used a sequential numbering system in this document for each unit.
+To simplify cross-referencing assessments and quality assurance, we have used a sequential numbering system in this document for each unit.

 Knowledge only units are indicated by a star.
 If a unit is not marked with a star, it is a skills unit or contains a mix of knowledge and skills.